I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 MINIMUM TANK SIZE5 gallon

-Cryptocoryne wendtii is an easy to maintain stem plant.
+Cryptocoryne wendtii is an easy-to-maintain stem plant.

 It is good for beginners as well as experienced aquarists.